When Chromecast Audio was announced, a lot of people want to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 Chromecast Audio vs Bluetooth: which one is for you?

-Chromecast Audio and Bluetooth actually is not mutually exclusive.
+Chromecast Audio and Bluetooth actually are not mutually exclusive.
 You can get them both within your budget.

 The best and the cheapest solution is to get a Bluetooth speaker with AUX input.
 You can use the speaker for both Bluetooth and Chromecast Audio.

-Please note, if audio quality is a big concern for you, it is better to get a high quality speaker within your budget for Chromecast Audio.
-You can then spend additional $20-$30 for a Bluetooth receiver for the speaker if you need Bluetooth as well.
-Most high end speakers with Bluetooth connection are overpriced for the Bluetooth feature.
+Please note, if audio quality is a big concern for you, it is better to get a high-quality speaker within your budget for Chromecast Audio.
+You can then spend an additional $20-$30 for a Bluetooth receiver for the speaker if you need Bluetooth as well.
+Most high-end speakers with Bluetooth connection are overpriced for the Bluetooth feature.